-- Working together with community organisations, for example we have strong links with our local library, which the children regularly visit in school time, and a local nursing home, where residents regularly visit us for assemblies, and we visit them in return. - Maintaining strong links and multi-agency working between the school and other local agencies, such as the youth support service, the police and social care and health professionals.
-For example, we have a community nurse who holds regular 'drop-in' sessions for parents in school, we also have a Family Support Worker who visits school regularly. - Engagement with parents also takes place 'formally' through, back to school evenings, 'invite a guest to school afternoons' and our programme of parent workshops.
+• Working together with community organisations, for example we have strong links with our local library, which the children regularly visit in school time, and a local nursing home, where residents regularly visit us for assemblies, and we visit them in return.

+- Maintaining strong links and multi-agency working between the school and other local agencies, such as the youth support service, the police and social care and health professionals.
+For example, we have a community nurse who holds regular 'drop-in' sessions for parents in school, we also have a Family Liaison Worker who visits school regularly. - Engagement with parents also takes place 'formally' through, curriculum evenings, and our programme of parent and child courses, which we host with our local EIP schools.